 (c) Customer benefit indicator values, or a designation as non-applicable, for every customer benefit indicator described in subsection (4)(c) of this section.

-(6) Narrative Description of Specific Actions.
+(6) Narrative description of specific actions.
 The CEIP must describe how the specific actions:

 (a) Demonstrate progress toward meeting the standards identified in WAC 480-100-610(2) and (3);